nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 thus might be confusing the the user.
 To address the cons of the piechart, we also included some analysis of the piechart to help users better understand the data and provide a more complete statistic.

+**Asepct: How to open the stats window**
+* **Alternative 1 (Current choice):** Using `F2` or the menu item.
+    * Pros: More intuitive, and provides a one-key shortcut to open the stats window.
+    * Cons: Certain devices do not have the function keys, hence they would require to use their mouse and click on the menu item, which goes against the CLI-focused approach of FAST.

+* **Alternative 2:** Using a dedicated stats command.
+    * Pros: Consistent with the other features, as they all are accessible with commands.
+    * Cons: Typing in "stats" into the command box would take longer time than simply pressing the `F2` key.

+For our current version of FAST, we felt that using the first alternative is more optimal as it is the fastest alternative.
+It also provides a distinction between Commands like `add` or `find` and utility features like `help` and `stats`.
+However, in future iterations of FAST, alternative 2 might be more useful if there are different stats to view.
+For instance there could be a pie chart window, or another one with a bar chart, and using the stats command with different parameters can be used to view these different windows.

 <br>